-The preparation of the Entity's financial statements in conformity with IPSAS requires management to makejudgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets andliabilities, and the disclosure of contingent liabilities, at the end of the reporting period.
-However, uncertaintyabout these assumptions and estimates could result in outcomes that require a material adjustment to the the the the term of the asset or liability affected in future periods.
+The preparation of the Entity's financial statements in conformity with IPSAS requires management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the disclosure of contingent liabilities, at the end of the reporting period.
+However, uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of the asset or liability affected in future periods.

-Estimates and assumptions - The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date,that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within next financial year, are described below.
+Estimates and assumptions - The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
 The Entity based its assumptions and estimates on parameters available when the consolidated financial statements were prepared.
 However, existing circumstances and assumptions about future developments may change due to market changes or circumstances arising beyond the control of the Entity.
 Such changes are reflected in the assumptions when they occur.
 IPSAS 1.140.